 To help your organization comply with national, regional, and industry-specific requirements governing the collection and use of individuals’ data, Microsoft provides the most comprehensive set of compliance offerings (including certifications and attestations) of any cloud service provider.
 There are also tools for administrators to support your organization’s efforts.
-In this part of the document we will cover in more detail the resources available to help you determine and achieve your own organization requirements.
+In this part of the document, we will cover in more detail the resources available to help you determine and achieve your own organization requirements.

 The Microsoft Trust Center (https://www.microsoft.com/trustcenter) is a centralized resource for obtaining information on Microsoft’s portfolio of products.
 This includes information on security, privacy, compliance, and transparency.
-While this content may contain some subset of this information for Power Apps, it is important to always refer to the Microsoft Trust Center for the most up to date authoritative information.
+While this content may contain some subset of this information for Power Apps, it is important to always refer to the Microsoft Trust Center for the most up-to-date authoritative information.

-For quick reference, you can find the Trust Center Information for the Microsoft Power Platform here https://www.microsoft.com/TrustCenter/CloudServices/business-application-platform/default.aspx This will include information on Power Apps, Microsoft Power Automate and Power BI.
+For quick reference, you can find the Trust Center Information for the Microsoft Power Platform here: https://www.microsoft.com/TrustCenter/CloudServices/business-application-platform/default.aspx.
+This will include information on Power Apps, Microsoft Power Automate and Power BI.

 To support continuity of operations, Microsoft may replicate data to other regions within a geo, but the data will not move outside the geo to support data resiliency.
-This supports the ability to fail over or recover more rapidly in the event of a severe outage.
+This supports the ability to fail over or recover more rapidly if there is a severe outage.
 There are some reasonable exceptions to keeping data in the specific geo that are listed on the above site primary focused on legal and support.
 It’s also important to note, that you or your users can take actions that expose data outside of the geo.
 Other services can also be configured to access the data and expose it outside of the geo.
 By default, authorized users can access the platform and your applications and data from anywhere in the world where there is connectivity.